 The Blueprint for Maryland's Future ("the Blueprint") requires the Governor's Workforce Development Board (GWDB) CTE Committee to "establish, administer and supervise" a CTE Expert Review Team (ERT) program for schools in Maryland.
 The CTE ERT program is required to visit every CTE school in the state by July 1, 2031, with at least 10 percent of CTE schools visited each year.
-The Blueprint directs the CTE Committee to prioritize schools where students are not making adequate progress towards the completion of a CTE pathway, which the CTE Committee will define (see School Selection for more details).
+The Blueprint directs the CTE Committee to prioritize schools where students are not making adequate progress towards the completion of a CTE pathway, which the CTE Committee will need to define.
 The ERT model is based on practices of systems with strong student performance across academic and career pathways where experts regularly visit schools to deeply understand their programs, their challenges, and their successes.
-The CTE ERTs are separate from the Maryland State Department of Education (MSDE)'s Expert Review Team program.
+The CTE ERTs are separate from the Maryland State Department of Education's (MSDE) ERT program.

-The goal of the Blueprint CTE ERT program is to determine whether schools are implementing CTE programs aligned to the Blueprint vision (as detailed in the CTE Committee's forthcoming CTE Framework) and monitor progress toward reaching the statewide goal that by the 2030-31 school year, 45% of public high school graduates shall complete the high school level of a Registered Apprenticeship or another industry-recognized occupational credential.
-In addition to monitoring progress, the CTE ERT program is also expected to:
+The goal of the Blueprint's CTE ERT program is to determine whether schools are implementing CTE programs aligned to the Blueprint vision, as detailed in the CTE Committee's forthcoming CTE Framework, and monitor progress toward reaching the statewide goal that by the 2030-2031 school year and each year thereafter, 45% of public high school graduates will have completed the high school level of a Registered Apprenticeship or another industry-recognized credential by the time of graduation.
+In addition to monitoring progress, the CTE ERT program is also expected to:1

-- Identify issues that schools and LEAs are facing as they expand and strengthen CTE programming and ensure equity of access for all; - Identify promising practices in schools and LEAs to highlight and share across the state; - Monitor ongoing progress in implementing high-quality CTE pathways and reaching the Blueprint's 45% goal; - Develop recommendations to address challenges faced by schools, LEAs, and the state in implementing the Blueprint's CTE goals - Submit reports to the school LEA and the CTE Committee after each visit summarizing progress and making recommendations to address identified issues; and - Create annual reports for the CTE Committee and the Accountability and Implementation Board (AIB) to update them on the status of CTE implementation and identify policy and technical assistance needs.
+- Identify issues that schools and Local Education Agencies (LEAs) are facing as they expand and strengthen CTE programming and ensure equity of access for all; - Identify promising practices in schools and LEAs to highlight and share across the - Monitor ongoing progress in implementing high-quality CTE pathways and reaching the Blueprint's 45% goal; - Develop recommendations to address challenges faced by schools, LEAs, and the state in implementing the Blueprint's CTE goals - Submit reports to the LEA and the CTE Committee after each visit summarizing progress and making recommendations to address identified issues; and - Create annual reports for the CTE Committee, which will be reported to the Accountability and Implementation Board (AIB), to provide information on the status of CTE Blueprint implementation and identify policy and technical assistance needs.